mh3yad/Revton_Task/Task.md

-# add pop-up modal after add to cart using mixin
+# Add Pop-up Modal After Add to Cart Using Mixin

-## implementation
+## Implementation

-1- research: 8h
+### 1. Research (8h)

-before starting the taks, I have done the following:
+Before starting the task, I have done the following:

-    1- review magento docs:
-        1. layouts
+1. Reviewed Magento documentation:
-        2. templates
-        3. js mixin
-        4. magento UI widgets
+    - Layouts
+    - Templates
+    - JS Mixins
+    - Magento UI Widgets
-    2- read blogs and watch videos on how mixins get implemented 2- blockers 8h
+2. Read blogs and watched videos on how mixins are implemented.

+### 2. Blockers (8h)

-    1- first, I tried adding the mixin logic inside my theme, and it kept not working 1- either js file not loaded when inspecting browser static files 2- owner not found exception
+1. Initially, I tried adding the mixin logic inside my theme, but it didn’t work:
+    - JS file was not loaded when inspecting browser static files.
+    - "Owner not found" exception.
-        3- requireJs not loaded exception (after some time, I realized I have to wait till it loaded)
+    - `requireJs` not loaded exception (later realized I had to wait until it loaded).

-3- implementation 6h
+### 3. Implementation (6h)

-    1- started working on custom module to create basic mixin that's working on the browser 2- added modal widget and start manipulating its options 3- added logic of modal inside my mixin
+1. Started working on a custom module to create a basic mixin that works in the browser.

-Total: 22h
+2. Added modal widget and began manipulating its options.
+3. Added the modal logic inside my mixin.

+---

+**Total: 22h**